tunisians-neuro-ai-community/tunisians-neuro-ai.github.io/_pages/members.md

 ---

-<h3 class="title mb-4 mt-5 has-text-centered">For our members, if you would like to be featured on our website, please fill the form below!</h3>
+<h3 class="title mb-4 mt-5 has-text-centered">Join us!
+To apply to become a member of TuNA all you need to do is fill in the form below, and we’ll get back to you!</h3>

 <form action="https://formspree.io/f/xdkkawdl" method="POST" class="box" enctype="multipart/form-data">